-A candidate portfolio is made up of any material used in an application or an interview which supplements your resume and cover letter.
-Most online job applications provide an area to submit additional documents which is the perfect place for your portfolio.
+A candidate portfolio is made up of any material used in an application or an interview that supplements your resume and cover letter.
+Most online job applications provide an area to submit additional documents, which is the perfect place for your portfolio.
 Additionally, bringing a portfolio to an interview adds something memorable and valuable to your time spent with a potential employer.
 It is important to note that there is no replacement for a polished resume and cover letter.
 You might have an excellent portfolio-but no one will look at it without a resume!

 What do I put in my candidate portfolio?

 The answer to this question changes from person to person depending on your industry, prior experience, and job interest.
-Your portfolio should consist of items that show your skills and experiences, rather than just describing them.
+Your portfolio should consist of items that show your skills and experiences rather than just describing them.
 Here are some examples of what to include in a portfolio depending on the industry:

 Accountant/Financial Roles: charts, tables, and other graphic representations of information you’ve processed, non-confidential financial statements and budgets, certifications received from educational institutions or accounting/finance authorities, performance awards given by employers or relevant organizations and publications